WTW-IM/es-components/packages/es-components/src/components/patterns/datepicker/DatePicker.md

 ### Events

 The `DatePicker` component supports event handlers for `onChange`, `onBlur`, and `onChangeRaw`.
-The `onChange` event will return a moment object representing the selected date, and only fires when a valid date is selected.
+The `onChange` event will return a Date object representing the selected date, and only fires when a valid date is selected.
 The `onBlur` and `onChangeRaw` events will return an event with the raw value of the input.

 ```
 function handleOnChange(date) {